Which city is cheaper, Barcelona or Paris?

 Barcelona is a destination that you simply have to visit at least once for nightlife.
 The city offers an amazing nightlife at a much more affordable price than many places in Europe.
 There are beach parties, boat parties, and bars that stay packed late into the night.
 The city also hosts many street fiestas and music festivals.

-Paris and Barcelona are both destinations where visitors can find live music.
+Paris and Barcelona are both destinations where visitors can find terrific live music.

 Live music, and music in many other forms, is everyone in Barcelona Popular music venues include Tablao de Carmen, Razzmatazz, and Jamboree.

-If you're looking to go shopping, Paris and Barcelona both offer plenty of spots.
+If you're looking to go shopping, Paris and Barcelona both offer plenty of terrific spots.

 The abundance of shops in Barcelona make it a world-class shopping destination.
 Head to Portal De L’Angel, Rambla de Catalunya, or Passeig De Gracia for some of the city's best shopping districts.

-Paris is a very family-friendly destination.
+Paris is an extremely popular city to visit for families.
 Check out Jardin du Luxembourg, or one of the city's many playgrounds.
 Also grab a treat at one of the city's many patisseries.
 And of course, there's Disneyland Paris.

-For backpackers, both Paris and Barcelona are fairly comparable places to visit.
+For backpackers, both Paris and Barcelona are terrific places to visit.

 Many backpackers frequent Paris.
 It's a big city, so it's easy to get lost in the chaos, but there are many hostels and other backpacker hangouts around town.

-For students, both Paris and Barcelona are fairly comparable places to visit.
+For students, both Paris and Barcelona are terrific places to visit.

 Many students frequent Paris.
 The city is one of the most popular destinations for international and study abroad students.

-The thorough and effecient public transit system of Paris can take you anywhere.
+Paris has a great public transit system.
 The city's metro system is very comprehensive.
 There's also a bus system that you can use to get around.

 Paris is very walkable.
 Some streets can feel a bit overwhelming, but there are many parts of the city that are easily explored on foot.